one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ## Notes
   - This is all made for [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) 0.5.8
     - Clover is no longer used here but old Clover data can be found in the Clover branch.
-  - You will need to generate your own SMBIOS in the attached config.plist - Use the MacBook Air 7,2 profile
+  - You will need to generate your own SMBIOS for the attached config.plist - Use the MacBook Air 7,2 profile
     - Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to do this
   - The SSDTs are made from version 4.11.2 MrChromebox's firmware (other versions may work but YMMV)